tommytracey/CarND-Capstone/README.md

 <img src="writeup/ros-architecture.png" width="75%" /></a>

 Udacity has provided a ROS framework for us to build and connect the nodes pictured above.
-This framework allows us to run our code in the driving simulator as well as Carla, the actual self-driving car.
+This framework allows us to run our code in the simulator as well as the actual self-driving car.